gmalim/NBA_analysis/README_PlayerAwards.md

 	- NBA Defensive Player of the Year (DPOY)
 	- NBA Sixth Man of the Year (SMOY)
 - Choose the first and last year for which data has been scraped, and choose the year you want to predict.
 The years that are not selected are used for cross-validation and training of the ML algorithms.
-- Choose the minimum number of games a player has to have played (ROY) or started (MVP, DPOY) per season to be included in the analysis.
+- Choose the minimum number of games a player has to have played (ROY, SMOY) or started (MVP, DPOY) per season to be included in the analysis.

 ### 3. Data processing